In the beginning...

 This photo was taken on the day we heard that we had all qualified...
 I think it's probably one of the best photos ever taken of me.
 I had a good tan that year.
 Thanks to my great friend Phil (who I've known since our Challoner's days) who rode out with me while we cycled 20 miles before breakfast every morning, it was probably the fittest I've ever been in my life too.

-Shortly after this we completed the Bristol to London Audi 100 ride which started at Temple Meads in Bristol, finishing at Sandown Race Course if I remember correctly.
-On the ride, we became part of a group of cyclists who formed a mini peloton and kept up a very respectable 26mph average over the c120 miles.
+Shortly after this Phil and I completed the Bristol to London Audi 100 ride which started at Temple Meads in Bristol, and followed the A4, finishing at Sandown Race Course if I remember correctly.
+On the ride, we joined a group of cyclists who formed a mini peloton and kept up a very respectable 26mph average over the c120 miles.
 The problem now is that I still expect to average 18+mph when I ride out on my own, as I used to back then!!

 My first job was for the University of Bristol Farm Department on the Out-of-Hours rota the day I was admitted to the RCVS.
 It was rather daunting the first time I headed out, especially as by the definition of being an "Emergency Service", it wasn't necessarily something very routine.
 It wasn't made any easier knowing that the Head of Dept was going out that evening and I had no official back-up.
 Anyway, it stood me in good stead for my first proper full job.